ska-sa/tango-simlib/README.rst

     $ pip install .

-In the nearer future, this package should be available on PYPI, allowing
+In the near future, this package should be available on PYPI, allowing

 .. code-block:: bash